gvwilson/thirdbit/src/fiction/iffy/index.md

 and anyway,
 she had only ever seen either in videos.

-An animated map showed the retreat of the ice cap in Greenland and Antarctica and the corresponding inward creep of shorelines elsewhere in the world.
+An animated map showed the retreat of the ice caps in Greenland and Antarctica and the corresponding inward creep of shorelines elsewhere in the world.
-Some of the atolls they had used as staging posts during the war were now completely under water, but all that extra water hadn't stopped forests from turning into plains and plains into deserts.
+Some of the islands they had used as staging posts during the war were now completely submerged, but all that extra water hadn't stopped forests from turning into plains and plains into deserts.
 She started to zoom in on Hobart, then closed the map and tried doing a few pushups.
-Her muscles was in pretty good shape, but her body was so skinny—whatever had made Ang Kwan special didn't seem to have included eating three square meals a day.
+Her muscles was in pretty good shape, but her body was so skinny—whatever was special about Fifth Ang Kwan didn't seem to have included three square meals a day.

-She felt a gut-deep sense of relief when a Marine showed up a few minutes later with a bowl full of noodles and a freshly-printed uniform for her to wear.
+She felt a gut-deep relief when a Marine showed up a few minutes later with a bowl full of noodles and a freshly-printed uniform for her to wear.
 The fleshy yellow chunks on the noodles weren't any kind of mango she recognized, but the food was warm and filling